-Are you looking to hire phlebotomists?
-The fundamental responsibility of phlebotomy technicians are simple: to safely draw and enter blood into a laboratory system, with minimum patient upset.
-But to recruit top phlebotomists, you need to understand more about this multi-faceted profession.
-Here’s the scoop.
+Are you looking to hire a phlebotomist?
+The fundamental responsibilities of phlebotomy technicians are simple: to safely draw and enter blood into a laboratory system, with minimal patient upset.
+But to recruit, hire, and retain top phlebotomists, it’s helpful to understand more about this multi-faceted profession.
+Here’s the scoop on phlebotomist hiring strategies:

-- Certifications for phlebotomy technicians can be obtained from the American Society for Phlebotomy Technicians, the National Center for Competency Testing, the American Society for Clinical Pathology, and the American Medical Technologists
+- Certifications for phlebotomy technicians can be obtained from the American Society of Phlebotomy Technicians, the National Center for Competency Testing, the American Society for Clinical Pathology, and the American Medical Technologists.

 - Some employers encourage or mandate continuing education on topics such as venipuncture, universal health and safety precautions, specimen rejections, performing difficult draws, order of draw, problem-solving and communication, and legal issues.

-- Job postings should be as specific as possible with regard to the work arrangement, location and care setting can help narrow the field.
+- Job descriptions that are as specific as possible with regard to the work arrangement, location, and care setting can help narrow the field.

-- Draw blood from diverse patients populations, including children, elderly people and those with psychiatric diseases
+- Draw blood from diverse patient populations, including children, elderly people, and those with psychiatric diseases

 - Reassure anxious patients and blood donors